microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### Generic refactoring

 Requests, request builders, and responses have been refactored to take advantage of generic types.
 This maximizes code reusability improving performances, binary size and more.
-These changes should be transparent to most SDK consumers but it's possible impact developers calling the SDK using reflection techniques.
+These changes should be transparent to most SDK consumers but it's possible to impact developers calling the SDK using reflection techniques.

 ## Batch object model improvements